alex3493/greetings-api/Readme.md

 - email: admin@greetings.com
 - password: password

-We also have a console command that allows to set up more users: `#php bin/console app:add-user`.
+You can create more users running console command: `#php bin/console app:add-user`.
 Remember that console commands should be executed inside docker `php` container.

 You can use Swagger UI at http://localhost:8888 for testing selected API endpoints.
 Most endpoints require authorization, so you will have to run registration / login first and then copy token from response to authorize subsequent requests.

 You can also use one of frontend counterpart projects that consume this API: